WebToolsPlanet

 Why is the payload readable if the token is supposed to be secure?

-JWT payloads are usually Base64URL-encoded, not encrypted.
-The security comes from the signature check, not from hiding the claim values.
+JWT payloads are Base64URL-encoded, not encrypted.
+The security comes from validating the signature and claims, not from hiding the payload text.